How to stay healthy during Cold & Flu Season

 Researchers discovered the importance of the sympathetic nervous system in 1987.
 They discovered norepinephrine in the immune system organs such as the lymph nodes.

-Patients under chiropractic treatment for 5 years had a 200% boosted immune system compared to those who were not under chiropractic treatment.
+The study concluded that patients under chiropractic treatment for 5 years had a 200% boosted immune competency compared to those who were not under chiropractic treatment.

 Shifts and Pivots